 Brisk breezes blow, Bright sunshine glow, And rouse the young Year's powers.
 From The Ministry of the Beautiful by Henry James Slack (1818-1896)

 As a soft, warm breeze replaces the icy blasts of winter the smell of rich damp earth warmed by the sun fills the air.
-In Hertfordshire (UK) a spring morning, warm and damp and good for sowing seed is called
+In Hertfordshire (UK) a spring morning, warm and damp and good for sowing seed is called a Hazeling.

 Young tender buds appear on trees that yesterday seemed barren.
 Tiny crocuses lift their colourful heads to the sun.
-The days are getting longer and longer and trees blossom in time for summer.
+The days are getting longer and longer, and trees blossom in time for summer.